sahay-shashank/sahay-shashank/README.md

 # Hi there 👋🏻

 - Passionate about new stuffs
-- Interested in Devops and Gitops
+- Interested in Artifical Intelligence, Machine Learning, Devops and Gitops
 - Working on something fancy 😁